mavlink/qgc-user-guide/en/FlyView/FlyView.md

 The screenshot above shows the main elements of the fly view:

 - **Map:** Displays the positions of all connected vehicles and the mission for the current vehicle.
-  - You can drag the map to move it around (the map automatically re-centres around the vehicle after a certain amount of time).
+  - You can drag the map to move it around (the map automatically re-centres after a certain amount of time).
   - Once flying, you can click on the map to set a [Go to](#goto) or [Orbit at](#orbit) location.
 - **Fly Toolbar:** Key status information for sensors (GPS, battery, RC control), and vehicle state (Flight mode, Armed/Disarmed status).
   - Select the sensor indicators to view more detail.